Welcome, Guest. Please login or register.

 Good point from both of you.

 Now that iCraft allows only 64 characters for a title, we have to proceed with deep thought.
-That was done because only about 64 characters show up in the search results list links.
+That was done because only about 64 characters show up in the replacement results list links.

 I used to do such creative titles until I learned that the titles are a hot piece of real estate google-wise.
 Now, I try to be practical and concise because these are the key words that Google will grab.